AhmeddNofal/school-system/README.md

-School system for registering courses written in Java
+School system for registering courses written in Java using JavaFX